Austropuccinia: As an invasive species

-Puccinia psidii can have very serious consequences to various species of plants in the Myrtaceae.
+Austropuccinia psidii can have very serious consequences to various species of plants in the Myrtaceae.
 This family includes guava (the original host of this rust in Brazil), eucalyptus, melaleuca, and a number of species native to Hawaii, including some endemic species (found nowhere else on Earth) and at least one important native forest tree.
-There are numerous strains of the Puccinia psidii rust—some known to be established in Florida, and at least one reported from California and there is concern that strains may exist or develop that could be devastating to ʻōhiʻa (Metrosideros polymorpha), one of Hawaii's dominant native trees, a foundation species for many remaining Hawaiian native ecosystems.
+There are numerous strains of the Austropuccinia psidii rust—some known to be established in Florida, and at least one reported from California and there is concern that strains may exist or develop that could be devastating to ʻōhiʻa (Metrosideros polymorpha), one of Hawaii's dominant native trees, a foundation species for many remaining Hawaiian native ecosystems.
 However currently, the major threat of Puccinia in Hawaii is the massive damage it is doing to Eugenia koolauensis, a federally listed endangered species.

 Myrtle rust was first recorded in Australia in mid-2010 and currently poses a major threat to the continent's ecosystem given that almost 80 per cent of Australian native trees are Mytraceae, most indigenous species rely on healthy trees for their survival.
 Additionally it poses a major threat to Australia's primary industry sector.
 Its current range includes much of the eastern coastal fringe of the Australian mainland.

 Initial detection was in April 2010 in Gosford in the Central Coast region of New South Wales.
 It was initially quarantined and eradication thought viable.
 The New South Wales government spent $5 million attempting to eradicate the disease.
 However, efforts to contain it failed and it spread rapidly north and south along the eastern coast.
 In response to the increasing threat, a Myrtle Rust National Management Group was formed on 2 July 2010 with the aim of eradication however due to the extent of its spread at that point of time, the group conceded that it had become impossible to eradicate.